lollisjacob/lollisjacob.github.io/about.md

 <details>
   <summary><b>Abstract</b></summary>
 <i>Landmark Supreme Court rulings can reshape policy, rights, and public opinion, but their effects on congressional issue attention remain less clear.
-We argue that such rulings do not uniformly reshape congressional attention; instead, they do so selectively, de-
-pending on how legislators’ representational and electoral incentives align.
-We test this argument in the case of Dobbs v.
-Jackson Women’s Health Organization (2022).
-We argue that, after Dobbs, abortion attention increased only when gender-linked representational consid- erations and party-based electoral incentives converged.
-These incentives aligned for female Democrats, but female Republicans faced electoral risks in foregrounding abortion, while male legislators faced weaker gender-linked representational incentives.
-Using nearly 1.6M statements from U.S. House committee hearings, we leverage the leak of the draft opinion in a difference-in-differences design that estimates differential changes in abortion attention across party and gender.
-Pre-treatment trends show no systematic differences.
-After the leak, female Democrats increased abortion-related references relative to female Republicans, with no change among male legislators.</i>
+We develop an incentive-alignment theory of congressional issue attention, arguing that judicial decisions linked to identity-salient issues reshape attention selectively when legislators’ gender-linked and party incentives align.
+We test this argument using *Dobbs v.
+Jackson Women’s Health Organization* (2022).
+After *Dobbs*, Democratic female legislators faced reinforcing incentives: abortion was both gender-salient and electorally advantageous for Democrats to foreground.
+Republican female legislators faced cross-cutting incentives: abortion remained gender-salient but became electorally risky for Republicans.
+Treating the leaked draft opinion as the shock date, we estimate differential within-legislator changes in abortion attention across party and gender using nearly 1.6 million legislator statements from U.S. House committee hearings.
+Pre-leak trends show no systematic differences across groups.
+After the leak, Democratic female legislators increased abortion-related references relative to Republican female legislators; pooled triple-interaction models further show that this party-based increase was significantly larger among female legislators than among male legislators.</i>
 </details>

 ---